thonedra-dev/Mindwell/README.md

 - Create an account and log in securely
 - Browse and request appointments with counselors
 - Communicate with counselors through appointment requests and responses
 - Track appointment status (pending, approved, declined)
+- Mental Health knowledge sharing contents

 ---